bestpie1/Discord-Rich-Presence/README.md

 4. Edit .env using notepad with all the stuff you want to your liking
 5. Run the Start.bat File
 Note: You will need to use the [Discord Developer Portal](https://discord.com/developers/applications) to get your ClientID and create all the images
+How to use Auto Start: Right click Start.bat File and click Pin to Start.
+Once you have done that then the file will start every time your pc starts.
+If you want to Disable this then do the same procedure like you are pining it to start.

 ## Code Creator/Coder 🕊
 ![Discord](https://discord.c99.nl/widget/theme-3/664193794429943848.png)